Tailwind: A Practical Framework for Query Accelerators: Workload Case Studies

-\textbf{\thesystem{}'s successfully tailors its accelerator choices to the underlying RDBMS.} For TPC-H Q19~\captionlabel{C}, \thesystem{} uses an index on DuckDB but avoids it on Redshift as it correctly predicts that the data transfer would be too slow on Redshift.
-Similarly on TPC-H+, \thesystem{} (correctly) uses the known group by accelerator only on DuckDB as the data transfer to Redshift would also be too slow.
+\textbf{\thesystem{} successfully tailors its accelerator choices to the underlying RDBMS.} For TPC-H Q19~\captionlabel{C}, \thesystem{} uses an index on DuckDB but avoids it on Redshift as it correctly predicts that the data transfer would be too slow on Redshift.